UhhhWaitWhat/node-docker-service/README.md

 Structure of a Service
 ----------------------
 Each service lives inside its own folder.
-This folder may be located anywhere, and will be symlinked into `~/.docker-services` by using
+This folder may be located anywhere, and will be symlinked into `/etc/docker-services` by using

 	$ docker-service add /some/services/folder

+This folder will not be deleted upon uninstalling this module, so you should take care of this on your own!

 ### service.json
 A service contains at its heart a `service.json` file, which may look like this: